playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 ## Angular

 While the other frameworks have something akin to a portal system built into their frameworks' core, Angular does not.
-Instead, the Angular team maintains a library called "Angular CDK" in order to have shared UI code for utilities such as portals.
+Instead, the Angular team maintains a library called [the "Angular CDK"](https://cdk.angular.io) in order to have shared UI code for utilities such as portals.

 To use the Angular CDK, you'll first need to install it into your project: